- English »

 You will find them in Jewish roots, Christian branches, through early and medieval writers such as Origen, Philo Judaeus, Pelagius, Augustine, and Hypatia, Pseudo-Dionysius, The Areopagite, John Scotus Reign Erigena, Mister Ekchart, George Wilhelm, Friedrich Hegel, Mary Baker Eddy, Emma Curtis Hopkins, Nona Brooks, Ralph Waldo Emerson, Dr. Paul Tillich, Charles Fillmore, George Fox....the list is endless.
 Their search for truth is the legacy that serves us today if we have eyes that are opened and ears to hear.

-Listening to Your Higher Self
+Listening to Your Higher Self or Soul

 One last reminder.
 Depression is a merciful message to yourself.
 Are you listening to your Higher Self?
 It is often a signal we are fence-sitting.